 Lobster in Vermont with Burrata Cheese, Yes Please!

 Lobster, burrata cheese, croutons, heirloom tomatoes, oil, and lemon salad.
 Just superb.
-And directly across the street where my vintage window booth is located at The Vintage Soul.
+And directly across the street from my vintage window booth at The Vintage Soul.

 What are Friends For?